kelanny/alx-low_level_programming/0x0A-argc_argv/README.md

 Task 2.
 The best argument against democracy is a five-minute conversation with the average voter
 > Write a program that prints all arguments it receives.

+Task 3.
+Neither irony nor sarcasm is argument
+> Write a program that multiplies two numbers.